Recycling in Southend

 The biogas – a mixture of methane and carbon dioxide – is stored either to be refined further or used directly for a number of applications.

 The Garden Waste Journey

-The small faction goes through another 4 week maturation process and the oversized fraction is put back through the process to break it down further.
+The small faction goes through another 4 week maturing process and the oversized fraction is put back through the process to break it down more.

-At the end of the process is an organic soil conditioner which meets all required standards to be sold as a branded Veolia product called Pro Grow.’
+At the end of the process is an organic soil conditioner, which meets all required standards to be sold as a branded Veolia product called Pro Grow.

-Page last updated: 19/05/2017
+Page last updated: 22/01/2020